tarwn/lessthandot-hugo/blogs/content/posts/2016-06-24-asp-net-single-sign-on-against-office365-with-oauth2.md

 </h3>

 <p>
-  First things first, let&#8217;s see if we have an error and, if not, harvest the returned values out of the response.
+  First things first, let's see if we have an error and, if not, harvest the returned values out of the response.
 </p>

 ```csharp